kenstir/hemlock-ios/Documentation/Dependencies.md

 Might be overkill for what we do here, but I started with it, it is well maintained, and it has not been a problem.

-## PromiseKit - promises

-PMK is the center of all async behavior in the app, and many APIs are built to return Promise<>.
-If I started today, I might choose SwiftUI + async, but I'm not going to switch now.

-PMKAlamofire is the integration layer.

 ## PINRemoteImage - async image loading

 PINRemoteImage results in smooth async image loading where it matters -